daanville/Chinese_Offline_Interpreter/README.md

 ## Features

-- Real-time interpretation from Chinese to English.
+- Real-time interpretation from Chinese to English, adding Pinyin and character by character translation.
-- Archiving the translations.
 - Capability to save the entire translation session to either a .txt file or .pdf.

 ### Prerequisites

 This program is written in Python 3.10.
-See the requirements.txt for needed packages.
+See the requirements.txt for required packages.

 ### How to Use the Interpreter